outcastaaa/ATAC/ATAC完整流程.md

 # --binSize Size of the bins, in bases, for the output of the bigwig/bedgraph file.
 (Default: 50)
 # --smoothLength The smooth length defines a window, larger than the binSize, to average the number of reads.
 # 可选--blackListFileName BED file  A BED or GTF file containing regions that should be excluded from all analyses.
-# --normalizeUsing {RPKM,CPM,BPM,RPGC,None} Use one of the entered methods to normalize the number of reads per bin. （bw文件夹中last.bam文件使用CPM标准化）
+# --normalizeUsing {RPKM,CPM,BPM,RPGC,None} Use one of the entered methods to normalize the number of reads per bin.
+# （bw文件夹中last.bam文件使用CPM标准化）--normalizeTo1x: 按照1x测序深度(reads per genome coverage, RPGC)进行标准化
 # --centerReads         By adding this option, reads are centered with respect to the fragment length.
 For paired-end
 #                         data, the read is centered at the fragment length defined by the two ends of the fragment.
 For
 #                         single-end data, the given fragment length is used.
 This option is useful to get a sharper